alarigger/HarmonyAdapter/README.md

 ## 🖥️ CLI Usage

-This script is designed to run in batch mode via Harmony’s command-line adapter.
+This script is designed to run in batch mode a central bat launcher.

 Example: